An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 -What?
 There is another curse?

--Apparently when the Imperial Palace was taken by the peasants of Li Zicheng, the emperor cursed General Wu Sangui.
+-Apparently when the Imperial Palace was taken by the peasants of Li Zicheng, the emperor cursed General Wu Sangui for siding with the manchus.
 However, this curse is not due to meet its finality for another twenty years, I believe.

 -You must tell all of these to Zhaohui.